Fable3/CarND-Path-Planning-Project/README.md

 Lane change is determined by a scoring function, it's based on closest car distance, lane distance, and speed of traffic.
 Some lanes may be blocked by cars, even fast approaching ones or slow cars ahead.

+### Using previous trajectory

+In theory, keeping only 4 points from the previous trajectory would be enough.
+One point gives position, two velocity, acceleration from three, and 4th is needed to check jerk.
+However, it seems to me that sometimes the simulator would report high acceleration when there's a task switch, or anything that could cause lag.
+I think the reason is that the simulator can process multiple trajectory points by the time the new trajectory is available, and they might not have common point if the reused trajectory is too short.
+For this reason I raised the value to 10, which can compensate 0.2 second lag, but also increases the reaction time of the ego vehicle.

 ### Trajectory Calculation Steps

 The entry point is in the main::onMessage function.
-The ego car properties are calculated from the previous trajectory, because our starting point is at the 4th point.
+The ego car properties are calculated from the previous trajectory, because our starting point is at the 10th point.
-This is the minimum number to calculate the jerk value, which is the change in acceleration.
-One point gives position, two velocity, acceleration from three, and 4th is needed to check jerk.
-Acceleration value is used for continuous braking.
-Jerk would be useful for jerk control, but it's not used.

-Ego vehicle and sensor fusion data is matched to the lane centerlines of the map to find their lane, and recalculate the Frenet coordinates with the more precise system.
+Ego vehicle and sensor fusion data are matched to the lane centerlines of the map to find their lane, and recalculate the Frenet coordinates with the more precise system.
 Speed vector is projected to the waypoint segment with `map.project_speed` to get the `vs` and `vd` values in Frenet.

 `LaneChangePlanner` calculates a single `target_lane`, which is always adjacent to the current lane.